jfreboud/jfreboud.github.io/_posts/2021-08-05-general-concepts.markdown

 ## Run a model

-Once the $ model $ is built, we can run it
+Once the $ model $ is built, we run it
 <a id="remark-back" class="anchor" href="#header-title">.</a> <sup>[[1]](#remark)</sup>

 - Let $ X $ be the input variable of the $ model $.
 As $ model $ depends on $ X $, we generally note $ model(X) $ as the